-Treatment aims to maintain bodily function and ease symptoms while the pancreas is repairing itself.
+The aim is to maintain bodily functions and ease the symptoms while the pancreas heals itself.
+The treatment may include:

 - Painkillers: Mild acute pancreatitis can be moderately or severely painful.

-- Nasogastric tubes: A tube may remove excess liquids and air as a treatment for nausea and vomiting.
+- Nasogastric tubes: These can remove excess liquid and air to relieve nausea and vomiting.

-- Bowel rest: The gastrointestinal tract will need to rest for a few days, so the person will not take any food or drink by mouth until their condition improves.
+- Bowel rest: The gastrointestinal tract needs to rest for a few days, so the person will not have any food or drink by mouth until their condition improves.

 - Preventing dehydration: Dehydration often accompanies pancreatitis, and it can worsen the symptoms and complications.
-Fluid is often provided intravenously for the first 24–48 hours.
+Healthcare professionals usually provide fluid intravenously for the first 24–48 hours.

-The person can usually go home after about 5 to 7 days.
+A person can usually return from the hospital after about 5–7 days.

 Treatment for severe acute pancreatitis

-In severe acute pancreatitis, there is usually some tissue death, or necrosis.
+Severe cases often involve some tissue death, or necrosis.
 This increases the risk of sepsis, a severe bacterial infection that can affect the whole body.
-Sepsis can lead to multi-organ damage or failure.
+Sepsis can lead to multiorgan damage or failure.

 Severe acute pancreatitis can also cause hypovolemic shock.
-Severe blood and fluid loss can leave the heart unable to pump enough blood to the body.
-Parts of the body can become rapidly oxygen-deprived.
-This is a life-threatening situation.
+This involves severe blood and fluid loss leaving the heart unable to pump enough blood to the body.
+If this happens, parts of the body can rapidly become deprived of oxygen.
+This is a life threatening situation.

-- Treatment in the intensive care unit (ICU): Injections with antibiotics aim to stop any infection from developing in the dead tissue.
+- Treatment in the intensive care unit (ICU): There, injected antibiotics can help prevent an infection from developing in the dead tissue.

 - Intravenous fluids: These help maintain hydration and prevent hypovolemic shock.

-The patient will stay in ICU until they are no longer at risk of organ failure, hypovolemic shock, and sepsis.
+The patient will stay in the ICU until there is no longer a risk of organ failure, hypovolemic shock, or sepsis.

-After the gallstones are removed, the patient may be advised to follow a special diet to lower blood cholesterol, because excess cholesterol encourages the growth of gallstones.
+After surgery to remove gallstones, a person may need to have a diet that helps reduce blood cholesterol.
+This is because excess cholesterol encourages the growth of gallstones.

 Treating alcohol misuse

-Gallstones, infections, and alcohol misuse are common causes of acute pancreatitis.
+Gallstones and alcohol misuse are the most common causes of acute pancreatitis.

-Gallstones are small, pebble-like formations that develop in the gallbladder, often if there is too much cholesterol in the bile.
+Gallstones are small, pebble-like formations that develop in the gallbladder, often when there is too much cholesterol in the body’s bile.

-This blockage will also affect the pancreas and prevent it from releasing its enzymes in the intestines.
+Sometimes, gallstones become lodged as they travel through bile ducts into the intestines.
+This blockage affects the pancreas and prevents it from releasing its enzymes into the intestines.

-- some autoimmune conditions, such as lupus, or Sjogren’s syndrome
+- some autoimmune conditions, such as lupus and Sjögren’s disease

 - high triglyceride levels in the blood